LLMs Homogenize Values in Constructive Arguments on Value-Laden Topics: Methods

 \subsection{Phase 2: Values in LLM-Rewritten Constructive Comments}

-\parabold{LLM Rewriting} Next, we used GPT-4 to rewrite participants' comments from Phase 1 to make them constructive.
-To minimize misalignment between human's and LLM's understanding of constructiveness, we relied on the different characteristics of constructive comments that participants provided in Phase 1.
+\parabold{LLM Rewriting} We used GPT-4 to rewrite participants' comments from Phase 1 constructively.
+To minimize misalignment between human's and LLM's understanding of constructiveness, we relied on different characteristics of constructive comments that participants provided in the constructive condition of Phase 1.
 We synthesized their open-ended responses into a summary definition: constructive comments are \textit{``respectful, fact-based, balanced, and thoughtful contributions that promote understanding and progress in conversation rather than conflict''}--which also align with the perceptions of constructiveness from prior studies~\cite{Sukumaran2011, friess2015, Kolhatkar2017a, napoles-2017, zhang-etal-2018}.
 We used zero-shot, cultural prompting to ensure that LLM rewrites algin with the corresponding country's cultural values~\cite{tao2024}.
 We instructed GPT-4 to rewrite each comment constructively within 100 words, matching the average length of constructive comments as reported in prior studies~\cite{kolhatkar2017b}.
 We used the following prompt: \begin{quote} {\fontfamily{qcr}\fontsize{8}{8}\selectfont Constructive comments are respectful, fact-based, balanced, and thoughtful contributions that promote understanding and progress in conversation rather than conflict.\\ Based on this definition, rewrite the following comment to make it constructive.
 An <Indian, American> participant, who <insert stance> <same-sex marriage, Islam> wrote this comment.
 Use at most 100 words when rewriting.\\ <insert comment> } \end{quote}

-For each human-written comment from Phase 1, we generated one LLM-rewritten version, resulting in 116 LLM-rewritten constructive comments.
+For each human-written comment from Phase 1, we generated one LLM-rewritten version, resulting in 234 LLM-rewritten constructive comments.
 Since we used a fixed prompt to generate these rewrites, we wanted to make sure that our findings are not sensitive to the prompt.
-Therefore, we collected additional comments from participants, where they could choose their own prompts to rewrite constructively using LLM, which we describe below.
+Therefore, we collected additional comments from participants, where they could choose their own prompts to rewrite constructively using LLM.